 Cumulative Energy Demand

-CED results for the building-scale systems treating mixed wastewater are displayed in Figure 4-2 by life cycle stage.
-Results are generally similar to those seen for GWP, except for the thermal recovery system.
-Table 4-4 lists the percent contribution of several process categories to gross, positive CED (i.e. calculated relative to non-negative impact).
+Figure 4-3 displays CED results for building scale treatment configurations treating mixed wastewater for NPR.
+Table 4-3 lists the percent contribution of several process categories to gross, positive CED (i.e. calculated relative to non-negative impact).

 CED results are driven by electricity consumption, primarily associated with biological processes, and the CED credit from potable water displacement.
 Potable water displacement reduces net CED by between 25 and 45 percent depending on the system under consideration.
-Figure 4-2 indicates that CED increases when thermal recovery replaces hot water provided by a natural gas heater.
+For the AnMBR treatment system, chemical use during post-treatment increases CED by 20 percent, while biogas recovery reduces CED by 20 percent.
+Figure 4-3 indicates that CED increases when thermal recovery replaces hot water provided by a natural gas heater.
 This result is counter-intuitive, but can be explained by the fact that the energy demand for heat pump compressor and pump operation is greater than the thermal energy recovered when a life cycle perspective is taken.
 Heat pump COPs are based on the electricity required to run a heat pump compressor, not considering energy losses during electricity generation and distribution.
-This same explanation accounts for the significant reduction in CED that is realized when thermal recovery replaces an electric hot water heater as seen in the sensitivity analysis in Section 6.3.
-The RVFW CED results are somewhat higher than those seen for the AeMBR.
+This same explanation accounts for the large reduction in CED that is realized when thermal recovery replaces an electric hot water heater as seen in the sensitivity analysis in Section 6.3.
+The RVFW CED results are higher than those seen for the AeMBR.
 The RVFW substitutes the space intensity of more traditional constructed wetlands for the energy intensity of active circulation.
 Ozone disinfection, only required for the RVFW treating mixed wastewater, also incrementally increases the CED of this system.